Initial Semantics for Reduction Rules: Signatures, models, initiality

-We combine the techniques of \textcite{ahrens_ext_init} and \textcite{ahrens_relmonads} in order to obtain an initiality result for simple type systems with reductions on the term level.
-As an example, we specify, via the iteration principle coming from the universal property, a semantically faithful translation from $\PCF$ with its usual reduction relation to the untyped lambda calculus with beta reduction.
+We combine the techniques of earlier work \cite{ahrens_ext_init, ahrens_relmonads} in order to obtain an initiality result for simple type systems with reductions on the term level.
+As an example, we specify, via the iteration principle coming from the universal property, a semantically faithful translation from $\PCF$ with its usual reduction relation to the untyped lambda calculus with $\beta$-reduction.

-More precisely, in this section we define a notion of \emph{signature} and suitable \emph{representations} for such signatures, such that the types and terms generated by the signature, equipped with reductions according to the inequations specified by the signature, form the \emph{initial representation}.
-Analogously to \textcite{ahrens_relmonads}, we define a notion of \emph{2--signature} with two levels: a \emph{syntactic} level specifying types and terms of a language, and, on top of that, a \emph{semantic} level specifying reduction rules on the terms.
+More precisely, in this section we define a notion of \emph{2--signature} and suitable \emph{models} for such 2--signatures, such that the types and terms generated by the 2--signature, equipped with reduction rules according to the directed equations specified by the 2--signature, form the \emph{initial model}.
+Analogously to our work on untyped syntax \cite{ahrens_relmonads}, we define a notion of \emph{2--signature} with two levels: a \emph{syntactic} level specifying types and terms of a language, and, on top of that, a \emph{semantic} level specifying reduction rules on the terms.